alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/ibn-baz/2026-04-15-the-inward-reality-of-the-khomeinism.md

 ### ​Questioner:

-Your Eminence, are the Khomeinists [followers of Khomeini] among the Rafida?
+Are the Khomeinists, Your Eminence Shaykh, from among the Rafida (the Shia)?

 ### ​The Sheikh: